microsoft/fluentui/packages/react-components/react-list-preview/docs/ListA11y.md

   - Action can be put directly on the List Item.
 Discoverability might be a small issue again, but a context, updated label or supporting aria attributes like `aria-roledescription` can easily solve that
 - Selection: N/A

-While grid would technically work for this scenario, there are some downsides. **List and Listitem roles are the clear winners in this case**.
+_While grid would technically work for this scenario, there are some downsides. **List and Listitem roles are the clear winners in this case**.
+For consistency however we might want to go with grid._